-Live cricket on the BBC: Test Match Special, online video and local radio
+Cricket: BBC Test Match Special coverage on radio and online

 Does cricket leave you Stumped?

-BBC World Service's weekly cricket show Stumped, produced in association with Australia's ABC and All India Radio, has returned for a new series with news, views, interviews and features from around the world of cricket.
+BBC World Service's weekly cricket show Stumped, produced in association with Australia's ABC and All India Radio, brings you news, views, interviews and features from around the world of cricket.
 It is presented by the BBC's Alison Mitchell, ABC's Jim Maxwell and AIR's Charu Sharma.

 TMS contract until end of 2019